Privacy Fact Sheets and other guidance

 This fact sheet will assist NSW citizens to understand the role of the IPC, tips to protect their privacy and where to go if they feel their privacy has been breached.

-UPDATED Access to health information for health care consumers
+Access to a deceased person's health information

 Information Protection Principles (IPPs) for the public